Coherent-Partners/spark-python-sdk/docs/hybrid.md

     main()
 ```

+`AsyncClient` can be used similarly to the `Client` class.
+Explore the [examples]
-Explore the [examples] and [docs] folders to find out more about its capabilities.
+and [docs] folders to find out more about its capabilities.

 <!-- References -->